boterop/habit_hero_api/README.md

 ### How to use

-After setting up you'll need to create an Api-Key, run into the root folder `iex -S mix phx.server` and then
+After [setting up the project](#set-up) you'll need to create an Api-Key, run into the root folder `iex -S mix phx.server` and then

 ```elixir
 HabitHeroApiWeb.API.Guardian.create_token(%{name: "client_name"})